 KEY AREAS OF ACTIVITY

-The responsibilities and functions of the Committee are governed by a formal terms of reference, approved by the Board, which is subject to regular review, at least annually.
-As previously reported, the role of the Committee was expanded during the year to also include, apart from its clinical performance monitoring role, the monitoring of the Group’s sustainable development and to fulfil the statutory duties of a social and ethics committee in terms of the SA Companies Act in respect of certain of its South African subsidiaries.
+The responsibilities and functions of the Committee are governed by formal terms of reference, approved by the Board, which are subject to regular review, at least annually.
+As part of the implementation of the Ward-to-Board clinical governance framework, changes were made to the terms of reference to align the Committee’s responsibilities more closely to the new framework.

 In relation to the Committee’s clinical performance functions, the Committee is responsible for promoting a culture of excellence in patient safety, quality of care and patient experience.
 During the year, the Committee focused, inter alia, on the following: